youngjun-ko/ct_mar_attention/README.md

 # Rigid and Non-rigid Motion Artifact Reduction in X-ray CT using Attention Module
-Codes and data for paper "Rigid and Non-rigid Motion Artifact Reduction in X-ray CT using Attention Module"
+This repository offers the data and code introduced in the paper, "Rigid and Non-rigid Motion Artifact Reduction in X-ray CT using Attention Module".